 By day, Hyren found, the Haunted Woods was not really all that Terra made it out to be.
-The Grundo had been expecting ghosts and ghouls to pop out at every turn, but the Woods were far more dignified than to stoop to petty shock tactics.
-Rather, they were quiet, incredibly quiet, and the air hung dense around him.
+The Grundo had been expecting ghosts and ghouls to pop out at every turn, but the Woods had more dignity than to stoop to petty shock tactics.
+Rather, it was quiet, incredibly quiet, and the air hung dense around them.
 Nothing chirped overhead or scurried through undergrowth, although if Hyren listened hard enough, he thought he could almost catch indistinct whispers far in the distance.
 He got the impression that the entire Woods seemed to be holding its breath, waiting dormant for something, but not asleep.
 Never asleep.

 Still, Terra’s steps were lighter and Blynn cavorted at her owner’s side, singing off-key, nonsensical tunes.
 Hyren wasn’t sure if they were actual Neopian songs, or things she made up off the top of her head, although he wouldn’t put the latter past her.

 Even though the guilt of lying still ate at Hyren, at least now he’d cast away any pretense of being antagonistic toward his companions, so he felt he could allow himself to fully enjoy them.
 “Is she always like this?” he asked Terra with a chuckle.

 “Only on days that end in Y,” Terra said, eliciting a snort from him.